morotioye/blur/README.md

 ### 🚀 **features**
 - **clipboard monitoring** – detects and processes copied text automatically
-- **ai model options** – choose between openai’s gpt-3.5 and anthropic’s claude
+- **ai model options** – choose between openai's gpt-3.5 and anthropic's claude
 - **customizable shortcut** – set your own hotkey to trigger corrections
 - **background process** – no need to keep the terminal open
 - **auto-start on boot** – basil runs automatically when you log in